 % of the portfolio institutions contributing to the SDG How the financial institutions invested in contribute to the SDGs 8 DECENT WORK AND ECONOMIC GROWTH 100% (100%) The Fund invests in financial institutions in Lower and Upper Middle Income countries targeting SMEs.
 SMEs are often considered to be the engine of economic growth as nine out of ten new jobs worldwide are created by small businesses.
-Over the lifetime of the Fund, nearly 54,000 jobs are supported.
-10 REDUCED INEQUALITIES 24% (24%) Some of the financial institutions invested in have specifically developed products targeting groups that generally have more difficulty to access financial products and services.
+10 REDUCED INEQUALITIES 33% (24%) Some of the financial institutions invested in have specifically developed products targeting groups that generally have more difficulty to access financial products and services.
 Examples are loans targeting rural SME's or women-owned SME's.
 Also, general SME financing in leas-developed countries (LDC's) qualify as supporting SDG 10.
-13 CLIMATE ACTION 15% (4%) Several financial institutions invested in offer specific products that stimulate 'greening' of the economy.
+13 CLIMATE 13% (15%) Several financial institutions invested in offer specific products that stimulate 'greening' of the economy.
 Examples are financing of an electric vehicle fleet or loans for energy efficiency projects.
 17 PARTNERSHIPS FOR THE GOALS 100% (100%) The partnership between FMO and ACTIAM enables FMO to deploy more private capital to its clients than it would have without the Funds investments.
-5 GENDER GUALITY 9% (5%) Some of the financial institutions invested in offer specific products for female entrepreneurs or companies with >50% female employees.
+5 GENDER EQUALITY 6% (9%) Some of the financial institutions invested in offer specific products for female entrepreneurs or companies with >50% female employees.

-FIELD EXAMPLE: EDPYME ACCESO CREDITICIO
+FIELD EXAMPLE: ARARATBANK